 How does it work?

 When you print to a public printer, you will see two prompts.
-The first asks for either the number on the Visitor Card if you are using it or your username if you have an ID card and are printing from a personally-owned computer.
+The first asks for either the number on the Visitor Card if you are using it or your Net ID if you have an ID card and are printing from a personally-owned computer.
 The second displays the cost of your job and your PC Prints account balance.

 Or continue scrolling for more information related to PC Prints.